eodms-sgdot/eodms-cli/README.md

 ## Overview

-The **EODMS-CLI** script is used to search, order and download imagery from the EODMS using the REST API (RAPI) service.
+The **EODMS-CLI** is used to search, order and download imagery from the EODMS using API interfaces.

 ## Requirements